10 Healthy Fast Food Options at the Most Popular Fast Food Restaurants

 Healthy fast food at Arby’s

-Roast Turkey Farmhouse Salad: 230 calories, 13 grams fat, 2 grams fiber, 22 grams protein
+Roast Turkey Farmhouse Salad without dressing: 230 calories, 13 grams fat, 2 grams fiber, 22 grams protein

 Healthy fast food at Wendy’s